-At Fairfield First School we are passionate about teaching Phonics and believe that a strong start in the EYFS will help build the scaffolding for later learning in reading.
-The way in which it is taught is “bespoke” for our EYFS curriculum and ensures that children gain the necessary basis that they need in order to be effective readers and writers.
+At Fairfield First School we follow Little Wandle Letters and Sounds.
+We are passionate about teaching Phonics and believe that a strong start in the EYFS/Year 1 will help build the scaffolding for later learning in reading.
+The way in which it is taught is rigorous and ensures that children gain the necessary basis that they need in order to be effective readers and writers.

-This is achieved by all children in the EYFS and Year 1 being taught phonic skills through Letters and Sounds, this is supported by teachers using elements from Jolly Phonics, Phonics Play and via teacher’s own creative ideas.
-All individual needs are catered for and lessons are robust and progressive.
+All members of staff have been fully trained in Little Wandle Letters and Sounds and understand the importance for fidelity to this chosen scheme.
+Staff follow the planning and guidance mapped out by Little Wandle and all individual needs are catered for.
+Phonic lessons are fiercely robust and progressive.
+We believe in our Phonic scheme!
 Children at Fairfield are taught and are expected to know the vocabulary associated with Phonics and will refer to phonemes, digraphs, trigraphs etc in their learning.
-Children in Y2, Y3, Y4 will complete the No nonsense spelling programme and any children from Y2/Y3/Y4 identified as needing extra phonic sessions, will be planned for accordingly.
-Our aim is that our children will have a sound phonetic knowledge and understanding and that they will acquire the key skills so that they can decode and segment confidently and engage with higher order reading and ambitious writing skills.
+Children in Y2, Y3, Y4 will complete the programme Spelling Shed and any children from Y2/Y3/Y4 identified as needing extra phonic sessions, will be planned for accordingly.
+Our aim is that our children will have sound phonetic knowledge.
+We want them to acquire the vital key skills so that they can decode and segment confidently, as well as engage with higher order reading and ambitious writing skills.

-Phonic teaching and impact is assessed and reviewed regularly.
+Phonic teaching and impact is formally assessed and reviewed every 6 weeks.
 This is to ensure that children are making progress and are “keeping up” with the new phonemes and digraphs that are taught, as well as developing key skills such as blending and decoding.
-In the EYFS, this is monitored daily for individuals and in Key Stage 1 and 2 this will be weekly.
-This is to ensure that teachers use these assessments to inform effective provision for all children, so that they are able to plan and deliver well differentiated lessons that engage and challenge all children within the lesson.
-This assessment should inform the rate at which children progress through the phases and secure a sound understanding of phonics.
-It should also highlight any children that need extra support and this should be put in place immediately.
-Extra support may be through the form of having additional resources sent home, joining an intervention group with our intervention teacher or through additional booster sessions with the class teacher/TA.
-These will be assessed continually in order to measure the impact and the Phonics co-ordinator will liaise with class teachers and our school intervention teacher to review children and monitor the provision that is in place.
+Monitoring in a daily lesson also happens so that children that need additional help can have "on the day" keep up sessions.
+These assessments should inform the rate at which children progress through the phases and secure a sound understanding of phonics.
+Extra support may also be recognised as having additional resources sent home, joining an intervention group or through additional booster sessions with the class teacher/TA.
+These will be assessed continually in order to measure the impact and the Phonics co-ordinator will liaise with class teachers to review children and monitor the provision that is in place.

 Phonics Screening Check

 All Year One children take the ‘Phonics Screening Check’ - a statutory assessment required by legislation.
 Those who do not meet the pass mark will be given support and intervention programmes in Year Two, in order to provide them with sufficient knowledge and understanding to re-take the ‘Phonics Screening Check’ and obtain a pass mark.
-Those children who do not obtain the required level set by the ‘Phonics Screening Check’ will receive phonics teaching in the first term of Year Three.
-Year One children will be well-prepared for this screening and will take a practice screening in November, February and May in order to highlight any gaps or misconceptions.
-These can then be addressed.
+Those children who do not obtain the required level set by the ‘Phonics Screening Check’ will receive continued phonics intervention.

-The underlying aim in Year 2 is to ensure that all children have successfully completed Phase 6 while revisiting earlier phases to reinforce previous learning and to also re-experience ‘tricky words’ that they have encountered before.
+The underlying aim in Year 2 is to ensure that all children have successfully completed Phase 6.
+Children will revise earlier phases to reinforce previous learning and to also re-experience ‘tricky words’ that they have encountered before.
 Children in Key Stage 2 who have not attained a sufficient skill level in GPC awareness and application will have provision in small intervention groups in regard to phonics and/or spelling across the key stage.
-For children in Years 3 and 4, the No-nonsense spelling programme will be taught.
+For children in Years 3 and 4, the Spelling Shed spelling programme will be taught.

-Fairfield First School will be adopting Little Wandle Letters and Sounds from September 2022
+Fairfield First School has adopted Little Wandle Letters and Sounds from September 2022.